maitreyeejadhav/Fake-News-Detection/README.md

 We have also published a research paper for this project.

-Link for the research paper: https://ieeexplore.ieee.org/document/10842732
+***Link for the research paper:*** https://ieeexplore.ieee.org/document/10842732

-We also continued this project as our final year BTech project, in which we implemented dynamic model updating, where we updated our model on weekly basis with new data.
+We also continued this project as our **_Final year BTech project_**, in which we implemented dynamic model updating, where we updated our model on weekly basis with new data.

-Github link for final year project: https://github.com/maitreyeejadhav/Capstone-Project
+***Github link for final year project:*** https://github.com/maitreyeejadhav/Capstone-Project